Parth-Surve2007/bAIsed/README.md

 When true labels are available, the response includes group-level accuracy, error rate, true-positive-rate, false-positive-rate, and false-negative-rate gaps.
 Model upload support requires compatible server dependencies for the model artifact, such as scikit-learn/joblib or TensorFlow.

-This is useful when a user wants to audit a deployed or near-deployed model instead of only a static dataset.
-The app checks whether the model itself is amplifying disparity through its predictions.

 ### Advanced Fairness Analysis

 `backend/fairness_advanced.py` adds: